video-production-screen

 8. Visuals

-Make sure your event space is suitable for live streaming and looks good on screen.
+Make sure your event space is suitable for live-streaming and looks good on screen.
 Use green screen technology, if appropriate, to really elevate your live stream with a branded environment, or use custom branded assets to make your presentation shine.

 Take a read of our blog about green screen technology for more information on how it works.
 And if you’re having an in-person audience too, check out Lumiere London or Unlocked for unique venues that will work well.